VukV/concert-manager-auth-service/README.md

 This is a part of NodeJS service-oriented project for Scripting Languages course at Faculty of Computing.

+The purpose of the project was to learn JavaScript and NodeJS, as well as multi-service communication.

 The purpose of this service is to provide user authentication and authorization using JWT token.

 All services: